PublicCD/publiccd.github.io/about.md

 ---

 My name is Alexey, I'm just another person from Almaty.
 What am I doing?
-Just trying create some funny and intresting thigs.
+Just trying create some funny and interesting things.
 My main skills is:
 Music - writing text & music (unfortunately only in russian) - https://soundcloud.com/alexey_che
-Programming - Not so active in last years.
-Usually it's web scraping which include some basic analytics.
+Programming - Not so active last year's.
+Usually it's web scraping which include some analytics.
 Copywriting - creating texts, articles, scenarios and more...

 ### More Information